JakDaniels/BlenderScripts/README.md

 Todo
 ----

-Automate the uploading of the mesh into OpenSim using Radegast or a custom OMV client.
+Automate the uploading of the mesh into OpenSim using Radegast or a custom libOMV client.